Skip to main content

 The production stack consists of:

-• Application server (Spring Boot)
+• Application server (Spring Boot, runs the Pi mentor agent in-process)

-• Webhook ingest (Hono/TypeScript → NATS JetStream)
+• Webhook server (same Spring Boot artifact, webhook profile → NATS JetStream)

 • React webapp (served via nginx)